“I stand here coiled in orbits, head to foot, because this tilted world is where I live.”

 “The power of poetry is, by a single word perhaps, to instill that energy into the mind which compels the imagination to produce the picture.”

 The poet Samuel Taylor Coleridge gave a series of lectures on Shakespeare in 1811-1812.
 In this particular lecture, Coleridge says that he considers The Tempest to be “among the ideal” plays because it “appeals to the imagination.”
-Coleridge believes that … Continue reading
+Coleridge believes that Shakespeare does this by inserting “some touch or other which … Read More

 “For poems are not words, after all, but fires for the cold, ropes let down to the lost, something as necessary as bread in the pockets of the hungry.”